 What is fly-tipping?

-We decided to dig deeper into the issue to find out which parts of the UK are the worst offenders.
-We compared the population of areas with the number of incidents of fly-tipping up and down the UK, and the results were surprising.
+To calculate these figures, we compared the population of areas with the number of fly-tipping incidents up and down the UK, and the results are surprising.

 Which are the worst areas for fly-tipping?